TGcapnsam/hacktech2016IronMan/README.md

 	- if the value returned is bigger than 200, than the two picture is not the same person. else the person is the same.

 - The icon.jpg file is crawl from linkedin using small_parser. and will be the base image when trying to compare with the other picture.

+#### How to run?
+- for the linkedin profile crawling and analysing
+	- replace the value of variable url in the main.py file
+	- then run `python main.py`
+	- the return result will be a picture called `icon.jpg` and several string that contain the information you need
+- for the google picture download part.
+	- the input paramter for the function is the name(a string)
+	- after that it will download the top 20 picture from google gallery
+	- run `python get_google_image.py`

+- for the website
+	- simply run `python webpage.py`
+	- then go to 127.0.0.1:5000